wrzchwc/software-system-design/2/ADR/adr-003-model-availability.md

 Przykład:
 We will implement a REST API using JSON as the data format, secured with OAuth 2.0 for authentication.

-### Przesłanki
+### Uzasadnienie
 Wyjaśnij dlaczego podjąłęś taką decyzję

 Przykład:
 REST was chosen for its simplicity, wide adoption, and compatibility with existing client libraries.
 SOAP was rejected due to higher complexity and lack of alignment with team expertise.

 ## Status